 There are also other fall flavors to celebrate the Oktoberfest spirit.
 One of our favorite ways is to get authentic old-world products at Bavaria Sausage.
 Stepping inside feels like a visit back to the old country.
 With imported goods of all sorts from candies and clothing to sausage and steins, you’ll get into the Oktoberfest spirit right away.
 They also ship items directly from their website.

 Bird-watchers know that fall is migration season.
-And Wisconsin’s waterways fill with many as they make their way south for the winter.
-One of the most incredible spots to see the spectacular migration of Canada geese is at Horicon Marsh, one of their favorite stops on the long journey south.
+And Wisconsin’s waterways fill with many birds as they head south for the winter.
+Wisconsin is home to over 300 birding hotspots.
+One of the most incredible spots to see the spectacular migration of Canada geese is Horicon Marsh, one of their favorite stops on the long journey south.
 Some 200,000 geese make their way there around peak season in mid-October.

 Wisconsin’s parks offer fall majesty in every hue.
 Lakeshores, riverways, forests, botanical gardens, scenic trails, and parks of every size fill Wisconsin with beautiful places to discover and explore.
 Fall colors make the University of Wisconsin-Madison Arboretum, Olbrich Botanical Gardens, Apostle Islands National Lakeshore, Ice Age National Scenic Trail, and other spots even more vibrant.
 Wisconsin’s beauty is on full display through its many natural attractions and state parks.

-When you’re looking for fall fun, great food, beautiful colors, places to explore, and so much more, these are just a few of the reasons that fall in Wisconsin is as good as it gets.
+When you’re looking for family fun fall activities, fall food, beautiful colors, places to explore, and so much more, these are just a few of the reasons why we think that fall in Wisconsin is as good as it gets.